Dejvoid/smart-fridge/code/README.md

 - Board is permanently connected to given server.
 If connection fails it tries to reconnect every second.
 If any data is received they are interpreted as notifications on the display.

+- Any message received from the server will be displayed on the bottom of the display.

 ### Types of notifications:
 - No type - white color
 - Low priority (1) - green color